Eastern tunnel entrance FAQ

 Trams currently travelling along Domain Road and Park Street will need to be temporarily rerouted via Toorak Road West during this time.
 To facilitate this change, tram infrastructure will be installed along Toorak Road West between Park Street, South Yarra and St Kilda Road.

 Trams will keep running along St Kilda Road as much as possible while the new Domain Station is constructed.
 Staged closures of St Kilda Road will enable excavation of the Domain station box while tram and traffic flow is maintained, albeit traffic lanes are likely to be reduced and works could involve temporary diversions for all road users including drivers, pedestrians and cyclists.

 What about a connection to South Yarra station from the eastern tunnel entrance?

-An additional connection at South Yarra as part of Melbourne Metro would cost a large amount of money and require the compulsory acquisition of more than 100 homes.
+An additional connection at South Yarra as part of the Metro Tunnel would cost a large amount of money and require the compulsory acquisition of more than 100 homes.

-Upon completion of Melbourne Metro, passengers using South Yarra station at its current location will benefit from improved capacity and more frequent services on the Frankston and Sandringham lines.
+Upon completion of the Metro Tunnel, passengers using South Yarra station at its current location will benefit from improved capacity and more frequent services on the Frankston and Sandringham lines.